 About James Rasmussen:

-James is an asset and maintenance systems professional with over 30 years experience spanning the asset-intensive sectors of CSG, power generation, mining and heavy manufacturing.
-He enjoys leading and participating in high-performance teams with significant and successful businesses, using Oracle and SAP business systems, as well as the many peripheral analytics: scheduling, reliability, safety systems that are native to these businesses.
-James is skilled at providing strategic guidance, tactical support and analytical insight to all asset maintenance master data as well as ensuring sustained governance of standards and data integrity.
+James is an asset and maintenance systems professional with over 30 years of experience spanning the asset-intensive sectors of CSG, power generation, mining and heavy manufacturing.
+He enjoys leading and participating in high-performance teams with significant and successful businesses, using Oracle and SAP business systems, as well as the many peripheral analytics: scheduling, reliability, and safety systems native to these businesses.
+James is skilled at providing strategic guidance, tactical support and analytical insight to all asset maintenance master data and ensuring sustained governance of standards and data integrity.

 About Cru Rostering & Scheduling:

 Cru RosteringandSchedulingmake asset management and maintenance scheduling easy, helping businesses like Origin get maximum value from their resources and reducing compliance risks.
 Cru Software is used to schedule preventative and corrective maintenance across thousands of hectares of upstream gas wells in Australia.
 On average, the solution delivers a 30% increase in tool time and a 20% reduction in travel time, while generating schedules in under 1 hour.
 Cru Scheduling ensures you get the right person to the right place at the right time.